tc39/notes/es9/2018-03/mar-22.md

 AK: I just wanted to agress with MM overview, the WebAssembly case became more and more obvious that's become a problem.
 THere's a lot of issue that's going into, both when you are using wasm in js with the current memory model and the dangers of using a lot of memory which we at least are looking at -- reducing memory usage overall this seems like a good fit for improvement

-DT: there hvae also been some changes in the api to more strongly stay away
+DT: there have also been some changes in the api to more strongly stay away

 TST: WH, I don't think that should be on the queue